 - State-of-the-art air-conditioning to ensure the train interior is comfortable for passengers and crew through the range of Auckland weather conditions.

-- International best practice passenger information systems will ensure that both audio and visual information is easy to understand; contrasting within the interior is designed to assist the visually impaired.
+- International best practice passenger information systems ensure that both audio and visual information is easy to understand; contrasting within the interior is designed to assist the visually impaired.

 - 155 tonnes (weight of 3 cars, fully loaded).